Australian Income Tax (LAWS5112)

 UNIT OF STUDY

-This unit provides an introduction to the Australian federal income tax system (including capital gains tax and fringe benefits tax).
-It introduces both the operation of the tax laws and the underlying principles which those laws seek to implement, as well as the important issues in tax policy.
-Topics covered include the concept and various categories of income, capital gains tax, fringe benefits tax, allowable deductions and the treatment of capital expenditure, basic tax accounting principles, and legislative responses to tax avoidance.
+This unit introduces the Australian income tax system by exploring the operation of the income tax statutes, the underlying principles which those laws seek to implement, and fundamental issues in tax policy.
+Topics covered include the concept and categories of income, capital gains, fringe benefits, deductions and the treatment of capital expenditure, basic tax accounting principles, and legislative responses to tax avoidance.
 The unit also introduces the key concepts used to evaluate tax policy, including welfare economics, thereby providing students with a basic understanding of why taxation is of such fundamental concern in modern democratic societies.
-This unit serves as an introduction to the Australian income tax system and is a prerequisite for Advanced Taxation Law.
+This unit is a prerequisite for Advanced Taxation Law.

 Our courses that offer this unit of study